localsend/localsend/README.md

 ## Getting Started

-To compile LocalSend from source code, follow these steps:
+To compile LocalSend from the source code, follow these steps:

 1. Install [Flutter](https://flutter.dev).
 2. Clone the LocalSend repository.